CRAZY STRAWS

 STRAW-LIKE OBJECTS #3

-After I stuffed the 100,000 plastic straws into "straw bales", I was about to sweep up and throw away all of the dirt and little pieces of plastic that were left over.
-But then it occurred to me that people need to see this.
+After I stuffed all of the 100,000 plastic straws into "straw bales", I was about to sweep up and throw away all of the dirt and little pieces of plastic that were left over.
+But then it occurred to me that a lot of people need to see this...

 If you throw a plastic straw on the ground, and nobody comes along and picks it up, it will eventually go from being a single piece of plastic that is fairly easy to see and pick up, to being countless pieces of microplastic that are virtually impossible to see or pick up.

-"Microplastics" are the smallest type of litter, but if we don't start taking it more seriously, it will slowly creep up on us and become one of our biggest threats in the future.
+"Microplastics" are the smallest type of litter, but if we don't start taking it more seriously, it could slowly creep up on us and become one of our biggest threats in the future, so please do not throw any plastic on the ground, even if it is "just a straw".

 HOME